sitegeist/Sitegeist.LostInTranslation/README.md

               translationStrategy: 'none'
 ```

-### Ignoring Terms
+### Ignoring terms

 You can define terms that should be ignored by DeepL in the configuration.
-The terms will are evaluated case-insensitive when searching for them, however
+The terms are evaluated case-insensitively when searching for them; however,
 they will always be replaced with their actual occurrence.

 This is how an example configuration could look like: